ieeeuoft/hackathon-template/README.md

 $ python manage.py createsuperuser
 ```

 Once a superuser is created (and the Django dev server is running), you can log in to the admin site at `http://localhost:8000/admin`.
+Note that creating a superuser does not give it a first or last name, so you should set those from the admin site otherwise some parts of the site may behave weird.
+Our regular sign up flow also assumes that username and email are the same, so we recommend creating your superuser accordingly.

 #### Adding additional users
 The easiest way to add new users is via the admin site, through the "Users" link of the "Authentication and Authorization" panel.
 When adding a user, you will be prompted for only a username and a password.
 The react site uses email to log in, so *make sure* to click "Save and continue editing" and add a first name, last name, and email address.